-Speaking over the phone during a stop on his Kolony tour in Upstate New York—a world away from Japan’s bustling capital city—Aoki, a California native with Japanese roots, filled Culture Trip in on his passion for Tokyo’s food and fashion, as well as the art of Japanese craftsmanship.
-He also shared a video series he collaborated on with All Nippon Airways, highlighting his favorite places in the Land of the Rising Sun.
+Speaking over the phone during a stop on his Kolony tour in upstate New York – a world away from Japan’s bustling capital city – Aoki, a California native with Japanese roots, filled Culture Trip in on his passion for Tokyo’s food and fashion, as well as the art of Japanese craftsmanship.
+He also shared a video series he collaborated on with All Nippon Airways (ANA), highlighting his favourite places in the Land of the Rising Sun.

 “I regularly travel around the world, and Tokyo always takes the number one spot every year, hands down.
 It’s all around the best experience because you get every aspect of what you would do when you go to the city,” Aoki explained.
 “You have the best foods; you have the best fashions.
 The music scene is so insane there, the nightlife is crazy, and the shows are awesome.”

 Exhausted after a morning of exploring Harajuku, Aoki commented that food in Japan is, literally and metaphorically, on the table.
-While it’s true you can get a McDonalds sandwich stuffed with shrimp and covered in teriyaki, Aoki, who grew up in a culinary family (his dad founded the famed hibachi chain Benihana) is more concerned with the legendary, hyper-focused food stalls serving classic Japanese staples.
+While it’s true you can get a McDonald’s sandwich stuffed with shrimp and covered in teriyaki, Aoki, who grew up in a culinary family (his dad founded the famed hibachi chain Benihana) is more concerned with the legendary, hyper-focussed food stalls serving classic Japanese staples.

-“The thing about the food, and this is part of Japanese cultural tradition, is that there is a high sense of craftsmanship from the day you’re born to the day you die,” Aoki said.
-“That’s why when I go to a lot of places in Japan, they are specialized in a very specific kind of eating.
+“The thing about the food – and this is part of Japanese cultural tradition – is that there is a high sense of craftsmanship from the day you’re born to the day you die,” Aoki said.
+“That’s why when I go to a lot of places in Japan, they are specialised in a very specific kind of eating.
 If you want chicken skewers, you go to a chicken skewers spot and it’s every part of the chicken that is skewered.
 They don’t serve pork.
 They don’t serve beef, they just serve chicken skewers.
 I ate every part of the chicken, parts I’ve never had in my whole life.”

 It’s that level of dedication to craft and the art of cooking that brought Japan’s fastidious culinary obsession to the masses, just watch Netflix’s acclaimed documentary Jiro Dreams of Sushi.
 “You just give a shout-out to Jiro… who also harnesses his Japanese tradition of craftsmanship on sushi.
 You go there and you’re just wowed by how amazing the fish tastes.”